tonyest/Prospress/readme.txt

 After its 30 second install, your WordPress site will have its very own auction marketplace.
 Your registered users will be able to post auctions, place bids, provide feedback and make payments.
 Everything needed for a fully functioning marketplace.

-Well, hopefully.
-Prospress is so new, it's still in beta.
-So please only use Prospress on test sites for now.
-There will be bugs.
-They will be fixed, but it's better they occur in a sandbox.

-= Why is Prospress here when it's beta? =

-For those who can't wait to try a game changer, this beta is for you.
-Download, install & explore what you'll soon be able to do with WordPress, but please do so on a test site.

-If you'd prefer to wait for a stable release, we've made a special [Demo Marketplace](http://demo.prospress.org/auctions/) for you.
-You can register, post auctions & make bids on some priceless paintings in the safety of a Prospress.org sandbox.
+If the 30 second install is too much, check out the [Demo Marketplace](http://demo.prospress.org/auctions/).
+You can register, post auctions & make bids on some priceless paintings.

 = Features =